A Team Approach to Care

 How is a bladder biopsy performed?

-This is usually a simple outpatient procedure utilizing endoscopic techniques (no skin incisions) to scrape the tumor from the bladder wall (called transurethral resection).
-When the tumor is superficial (confined within the lining of the bladder) and not aggressive (low grade) often this is all that is required to remove the cancer.
+Typically, this procedure is a straightforward outpatient process that uses endoscopic techniques (without skin incisions) to scrape the tumor from the bladder wall, a procedure referred to as transurethral resection.
+When the tumor is superficial, limited to the bladder lining, and not aggressive (low grade), physicians often find this to be sufficient for removing the cancer.